bartificer/programming-by-stealth/docs/pbs22.md

 ### Timeouts

 The built-in JavaScript function `setTimeout()` is used to create a timeout.
-This function can operate in two modes, a modern best-practice mode, and a legacy mode.
+This function can operate in two modes, a modern best-practice mode and a legacy mode.
 We will be ignoring the legacy mode completely.
-When used in the modern mode, the function expects a reference to a function (AKA a callback) as the first argument, the number of milliseconds to wait as the second argument, and, any arguments to be passed to the callback as the third argument and beyond.
+When used in the modern mode, the function expects a reference to a function (AKA a callback) as the first argument, the number of milliseconds to wait as the second argument, and any arguments to be passed to the callback as the third argument and beyond.
 It’s very common to use an anonymous function as the first argument.

 As a simple example, the following code will put up an alert 5 seconds after the page loads: